 Below are typical characteristics of active City neighborhood associations:

 - Have recognized leadership.

 - Have delineated neighborhood boundaries.

-- On record with Neighborhood and Development Services.
+- On record with the Planning Dept.

 If your neighborhood is not within an existing neighborhood association and is interested in organizing a new Neighborhood Association, take the first step and download and fill out the form provided here: